 Decision makers at this prominent lab reached out to Onix to find a long-term, cloud solution that would keep data intact and accessible, even during an outage.
 High data accessibility is a major factor in a successful cloud adoption.
-It's simple strategy for migrating to the cloud.
+It's simple strategy for cloud backup and disaster recovery.

 After assessing the lab’s needs, we determined that it should migrate to Google Cloud Platform , as this solution would deliver the results needed to keep lab data available during unplanned downtime.

 We deployed the Google Cloud Platform Compute Engine to host high-performance, custom virtual machine (VM) instances in isolated zones.
 These VMs run in Google’s innovative data centers and worldwide fiber network, ensuring excellent reliability and redundancy for all data.

 To further assist with the problems occurring with unplanned data center interruptions, we coupled this important tool with Google Cloud Load Balancing.
 Load balancing allowed us to further protect the laboratory against surprise data center outages offering scalability of resources.